An assassination attempt that seems likely to tear America further apart

 The shooting came at a time when the United States was deeply polarized along ideological, cultural and partisan lines — split, it often seems, into two countries, even two realities.
 More than at any time in generations, Americans do not see themselves in a collective enterprise but perceive themselves on opposite sides of modern ramparts.

-The divisions have grown so stark that a Marist poll in May found that 47% of Americans considered a second civil war likely or very likely in their lifetime, a notion that prompted Hollywood to release a movie imagining what that could look like.
+The divisions have grown so stark that a Marist poll in May found that 47 per cent of Americans considered a second civil war likely or very likely in their lifetime, a notion that prompted Hollywood to release a movie imagining what that could look like.

 Michael Kazin, a historian at Georgetown University, said political violence had a long history in America.
 “As in 1968 — or 1919 or 1886 or 1861 — the violence that just occurred is rather inevitable in a society as bitterly divided as ours,” he said.
 “And of course there’s actually less violence in politics now than there was in those other years.”